agiliq/agiliq-jekyll/_posts/2019-08-28-getting-started-with-python-graphene.md

         def resolve_person(root, info):
             return data[1]

-Convention suggests that we call the root type as `Query`.
-Any GraphQL `type` we create must extend from `ObjectType`. <a href="https://graphql.org/learn/" target="_blank">GraphQL dictates</a> that there must be resolver function for each field on each type.
+Convention suggests that we name the root type class as `Query`.

+Any GraphQL `type` we create must extend from `graphene.ObjectType`. <a href="https://graphql.org/learn/" target="_blank">GraphQL dictates</a> that there must be a resolver function for each field on each type.
 That's whey we have `resolve_person` for `person`, `resolve_first_name` for `first_name` and so on.

-For now we have hardcode the resolver for person to always return details for person with key 1 which in our case is `steve jobs`.
+For now we have hardcoded the resolver for person to always return details for person with key 1.
 We are fixing it soon, hang on.

-We need to tell to our GraphQL service that the root type is `Query`.
-The mechanism for doing that is to add a `Schema` instance.
+We need to tell to GraphQL service that the root type is `Query`.
+The mechanism to do that is to add a `Schema` instance.

+    from graphene import Schema
     schema = Schema(query=Query)

 Our full `hello_graphene.py` looks like:

     import collections
-    from graphene import ObjectType, String, Schema, Int, Field, List
+    from graphene import ObjectType, String, Schema, Int, Field

     Person = collections.namedtuple("Person", ['first_name', 'last_name', 'age'])